sam-m888/anticipatory-genealogy/README.md

 ![](img/sally-2.png)

-So after an initial round of questions, the system now knows that Sally is interested in doing primary research and is fairly experienced.
+So after an initial round of questions, the system now knows that Sally is interested in doing traditional research and is fairly experienced.
 It can't yet recommend or ask about research opportunities because it doesn't know about any of Sally's tree or research data.

 **3 - Sally imports her tree**